 How to Choose a Cooling Pillow

-• Price: Pillows are available at a wide range of price-points, so we recommend setting a budget before shopping.
+• Price: Pillows are available at a wide range of price points, so we recommend setting a budget before shopping.
 Keep in mind that some materials are more expensive than others.
 A high-quality cooling pillow can range between $75 to $150 or more, which is more expensive than the average pillow.

-• Quality Materials: The quality of materials used in a cooling pillow determines its lifespan.
+• Quality Materials: The quality of the materials used in a cooling pillow determines its lifespan.
 Many cooling pillows are made with high-quality materials that are especially durable.
 This includes natural latex and foams that offer shape retention and support.
 As a result, cooling pillows often last longer than other pillows.

 • Loft: Loft refers to the height of the pillow.
 Cooling pillows often have a medium to high loft.
 Certain cooling pillows have an adjustable loft, meaning you can remove or add filling to change the height of the pillow.
 A higher loft is better for side sleepers, while back sleepers tend to prefer a medium loft.
 Stomach sleepers benefit from a low loft.

-What Materials are in a Cooling Pillow?
+Materials Used in Cooling Pillows

 Fill Materials